Zatch Bell!: Premise

 Mamodo (Note: (魔物, Mamono); this is expressed as both singular and plural.
-The English adaptations pluralize the name "Mamodo" as "Mamodos".) are a species of mystical creatures with supernatural powers inhabiting the fantastical Mamodo world (Note: Demon World (魔界, Makai)) that exists in a parallel domain and is ruled by a king.
+Viz Media's English adaptations of the manga and anime pluralize the name "Mamodo" as "Mamodos".
+Discotek Media uses "demon children".) are a species of mystical creatures with supernatural powers inhabiting the fantastical Mamodo world (Note: Demon World (魔界, Makai).
+Discotek Media uses "demon realm".) that exists in a parallel domain and is ruled by a king.
 Every 1,000 years, one hundred young Mamodo are selected to succeed the monarchy by engaging in an elimination tournament in which the winner would be eligible for the throne.
 These tournaments are held on Earth; the manga series chronicles the interim during the early 2000s.
 (Note: A concert ticket that Kiyo holds in the anime is dated 2003.)
 Although the competition is free-for-all, the Mamodo may collaborate with other combatants.
 As the Mamodo descend to Earth, they are each given a spellbook (Note: Spellbook (魔本, Mahon)) that has sealed away their powers and requires a human companion to read the words aloud in order to cast them in the form of spells.
 (Note: (術, Jutsu) translates to "art", "technique", or "skill".
 Synonymous with Incantation (呪文, Jumon).)
 To participate in the action, the Mamodo does not simply choose a human to help cast their spells.
 Rather, they must first search for the matching human who can read from the book, whereupon he or she is that Mamodo's bookowner and partner.
 (Note: This is one of three scenarios described in the franchise.
 The second is the Mamodo world in which the Mamodo are free to cast spells as they desire.
 The anime introduces a third scenario called the "In-Between-World" (異世界, Yisekai), where spells can be cast independently but only in the presence of a spell book.)